Sandwich Masala Powder Recipe

 Spices added to a pan.

-Remove the pan from heat and let the spices cool completely.
+Step 2: Remove the pan from the heat and let the spices cool completely.

-Note – If the spices are not cooled completely, they might release some oil while grinding, making the grinding difficult.
+Note: If the spices are not cooled completely, they may release some oil while grinding, making the grinding process difficult.

 Roasted spices.